impargo/assign-tester/review-checklist.md

 - [ ] the alerts have the proper severity.
 - [ ] the alerts have an action for critical alerts, or a description for warning alerts.
 - [ ] the alerts are in a friendly format.

+{{ else }}
+## Planner and Orders
+**Bugs:**
+- [ ] Is the bug properly fixed?
+- [ ] Are the most common user flows related to the original feature still working as intended ?

+**Features:**

+- [ ] Are all the user flows outlined in the design or original issue description working as intended?
+- [ ] Does the implementation match the designs?
+- [ ] There are no edge cases missed in the design and/or implementation?
+- [ ] If the feature is not complete yet, is it properly disabled?

+**Refactors:**

+- [ ] Are the most common user flows related to the original feature still working as intended?

+{{ end }}